Georgy5/hw-rails-intro/docs/part_2.md

 ### Hints and caveats

+A form is not allowed to be a child element of a table, tbody or tr.

 Make sure that you don't break the sorted-column functionality you added previously!
 That is, sorting by column headers should still work, and if the user then clicks the "Movie Title" column header to sort by movie title, the displayed results should be sorted but do not need to be limited by the checked ratings (we'll get to that in part 3).

 If the user checks (say) **G** and **PG** and then redisplays the list, the checkboxes that were used to filter the output should appear checked when the list is redisplayed.
 This will require you to modify the checkbox form slightly from the version we provided above.